eProsima/Fast-DDS-docs/docs/fastdds/monitor_service/monitor_service.rst

 Monitor Service
 ===============

-The *Fast DDS* Monitor Service is an feature of Fast DDS that grants the user the ability to collect data about the entities existing within a particular |domain| (i.e |DomainParticipants|, |DataReaders|, |DataWriters|) as well as the capability of detecting possible misconfigurations among them.
+The *Fast DDS* Monitor Service is a feature of Fast DDS that grants the user the ability to collect data about the entities existing within a particular |domain| (i.e |DomainParticipants|, |DataReaders|, |DataWriters|) as well as the capability of detecting possible misconfigurations among them.